Nikon D2H: D2Hs

 The D2Hs was announced on February 16, 2005, adding several improvements to the D2H design, although with the same sensor and body.
 Nikon added an improved light metering system, faster subject acquisition and tracking algorithms to the Multi-CAM-2000 Autofocus module, and expanded both the JPEG and RAW continuous shooting buffer.

 Nikon also reported improved noise reduction at high sensor sensitivities.
 The ASIC image processing was changed to 12-bit from the original D2H 8-bit.
 Auto White Balance was altered with improved low color temperature lighting, mixed ambient, and speedlight lighting.
-SYCC color space was added, and Exif compliance was adjusted from Exif 2.2 to Exif 2.21, DCF 2.0, and DPOF.
+Support for the sYCC color space was added, and Exif compliance was adjusted from Exif 2.2 to Exif 2.21, DCF 2.0, and DPOF.

 GPS support and improved wireless support (with WT-2 transmitter for 802.11b/g) were also added.
 A new LCD screen of the same size but with increased resolution and a higher refresh rate was added to the body.
 The screen's playback mode now supports 15x zoom instead of the 8x of the D2H, with RGB Histogram.

 The menus have been expanded to include an additional 5 languages for a total of 10.
 Like the D2X, it features a recent settings list, world time function, and modified vertical shooting buttons and CompactFlash card door opening.

 The D2Hs features a continuous burst rate of up to 8 frames per second, with a buffer capacity of 50 JPEG files or 40 NEF (Nikon Electric Format- Nikon's proprietary Camera RAW image format) files.
 The 4.1 megapixel sensor has an ISO sensitivity equivalency of ISO 200–1600, in 1/3, 1/2, and 1 stop increments, as well as Hi-1 and Hi-2 ISO boosts (3200 and 6400 equivalency).

 It offers full compatibility with AF-S, VR, DX, D and G type AF-Nikkor lenses, all functions except autofocus and some exposure modes with D-type Manual Focus Nikkors, with AI-P Nikkors all functions except 3D Color Matrix Metering II, 3D Multi-Sensor Balanced Fill-Flash and AF possible.

 The D2Hs, like the D2X, offers compatibility with Non-CPU AI Nikkor lenses, which are usable in aperture-priority or manual exposure mode with Matrix-Metering, Center-Weighted and Spot metering available.